habuka036/wakame-vdc-wiki/en/install-guide.md

     mysqladmin -uroot create wakame_dcmgr_gui
     cd /opt/axsh/wakame-vdc/frontend/dcmgr_gui/
-    rake db:init
+    /opt/axsh/wakame-vdc/ruby/bin/rake db:init

 The GUI uses user/password authentication.
-Wakame-vdc's web API has no authentication so on a production environment you would want to show only the GUI to the outside world while keeping the web API on a private network.
+Wakame-vdc's web API has no authentication so on a production environment, you'd want to show only the GUI to the outside world while keeping the web API on a private network.

 We're going to be talking about **users** and **accounts** here.
 Their meanings are slightly different.

 * An account is where rights are assigned.
 An account will be allowed to start a certain amount of instances and own certain resources.

-* A user is a person that has access to one or more accounts.
-You will log into the Wakame-vdc GUI with a user name and get access to the resources owned by any accounts your user is associated with.
+* A user is a username/password combination that has access to one or more accounts.
+You will log into the Wakame-vdc GUI as a user and get access to the resources owned by any accounts your user is associated with.

 Users and accounts share a many-to-many relation.
 A user can belong to many accounts and an account can belong to many users.

 The GUI database has a cli called `gui-manage` which is similar to vdc-manage.

-    cd /opt/axsh/wakame-vdc/frontend/dcmgr_gui/bin
-    ./gui-manage
+    /opt/axsh/wakame-vdc/frontend/dcmgr_gui/bin/gui-manage

 Let's use it to create an account for ourselves.
-This is a special account that Wakame-vdc uses for certain shared resources.
+This account with uuid `a-shpoolxx` is a special account that Wakame-vdc uses for certain shared resources.

     account add --name default --uuid a-shpoolxx

 Next we'll add a user.
+The *login-id* is the name we're going to use when logging into the GUI.

     user add --name "demo user" --uuid u-demo --password demo --login-id demo